 1/2 cup chopped onion

-1 teaspoon caraway seed/2 teaspoon ground pepper
+1 teaspoon caraway seed/2 teaspoon ground pepper2 tablespoons catsup or chili sauce (I used chili sauce)

 2 pounds lean ground beef